Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: The Dominant-vs-Dominated Phenomenon

 \subsection{DominanceBench}

-To systematically investigate the causes and mechanisms of DvD, we propose DominanceBench by collecting prompts from the LAION dataset~\cite{schuhmann2022laion}, on which SD was trained.
-We focus on prompts containing two concepts: one from low-diversity groups (artist, landmark, character) and one from a high-diversity group (object, including everyday items such as bags, mugs, and t-shirts).
-We collect 300 prompts in total, with 100 prompts for each pairing type.
+To systematically investigate the mechanisms of DvD, we propose DominanceBench, a benchmark of 300 two-concept prompts collected from the LAION dataset \cite{schuhmann2022laion}, on which SD was trained.
+We focus on prompts that pair low-diversity concepts (artists, landmarks, and characters) with everyday objects; the full concept lists are provided in Appendix~S1.1.
+A LAION-based visual-homogeneity analysis in Appendix~S1.1 supports this category-level grouping.

-For each prompt, we generate 10 images using SD 1.4 with different random seeds.
-We compute the DvD Score for each generated image and include a prompt in DominanceBench if at least 7 out of 10 images exceed the threshold of 36.

-While the initial collection is performed using SD 1.4, we also evaluate the same prompts with SD 2.1 to examine whether DvD persists across model versions.
-As shown in \cref{fig:dvd_comparison}, while the overall DvD Score decreases in SD 2.1, a substantial portion of prompts still exceeds the threshold of 36.
-To validate this threshold, we also use 300 balanced prompts where both concepts successfully appear in generation (details in Appendix).
-These balanced prompts show significantly lower DvD Scores (median: 11.6), confirming that our threshold effectively distinguishes DvD cases.